 Fear not!
 Help is on the way.
 In fact, according to William R. Miller in his Book Listening Well: The Art of Empathic Listening, the capacity to listen and understand empathetically is hardwired into our brains.
 We desire to know our valued others and to also be known by our valued others.
 Our brains are not only hardwired for empathetic understanding they are hardwired for a secure connection.
 The need for secure connection is with us, as John Bowlby who researched the need for secure attachment said, the need for secure attachment is with us “from the cradle to the grave.”
 Our basic need to be securely attached cannot be realized if we cannot listen with empathy and understanding to our partners, friends, and our families.

 How do we put these 7 tips into action?
-Dennis Rivers, MA, a communications skills teacher has put together excellent communications skill resources at his website.
+Dennis Rivers, MA, a communications skills teacher has put together excellent communications skill resources on his website.
 Check out his website and do the Empathy-Listening in Action exercise.
-This exercise starts with brief video by Brene Brown where is describes what empathy actually is and then leads the participate through the exercise.
+This exercise starts with a brief video by Brene Brown where it describes what empathy actually is and then leads the participant through the exercise.